Chandra0505/django_CMS_project/README.md

 # django_CMS_project

-## Soon this project will be live at: [a link](https://chandra-crm.herokuapp.com/)
+## Soon this project will be live at: [Chandra CRM](https://chandra-crm.herokuapp.com/)

-## The aim of this projec is to learn the concpts of djanog.
+## The aim of this projec is to learn the concpts of Djanog.
 The following are the learning from this project.

-[1.]
-What is MVT architecture?
+[1] What is MVT architecture?
-[2.]
-How this architecture works?
+[2] How this architecture works?
-[3.]
-How use django filters.
+[3] How use django filters.
-[4.]
-Use of admin panel of django.
+[4] Use of admin panel of django.

 # Some images of this project: